Daniel J. Frey

 What is respect?

-Respect means to admire, someone or something, genuinely, as a result of their abilities, qualities, or achievements.
+Respect means to genuinely admire someone or something due to their abilities, qualities, or achievements.

 Does just existing earn you respect?